imohitch/DeepLearningOnAndroid/SETUP.md

 ```

 ## 2.Running the provided "ready to run" app
 After python is setup we need to check if our android environment is ready to deploy the models we will be training.
-I have provided a complete android app with 3 tensorflow models preinstalled in app.
+I have provided a complete android app with 3 tensorflow models preinstalled.
 We will run the app to see them in action and later replace provided models with models we will be training.

 ### Install android studio
 * https://developer.android.com/studio/install.html